projectriff/riff/rfc/rfc-0002-bindings.md

 As a binding is backed by a ConfigMap and Secret a mechanism is needed to specify which ConfigMap and Secret.
 [ObjectReferences](https://godoc.org/k8s.io/api/core/v1#ObjectReference) are commonly used to define the coordinates to an arbitrary resources.
 A binding reference consists of metadata ObjectReference and a secret ObjectReference.

-Any resource that produces a binding should include the binding reference on it's status, for example:
+Any resource that provides a binding should include the binding reference on its status, for example:

 ```yaml
 name: provider